 Investment strategy

-Business Growth: Financing enables SMEs to invest in their operations, expand their production capacity, and enter new markets.
+- Business growth: Financing enables SMEs to invest in their operations, expand their production capacity, and enter new markets.
 With access to capital, SMEs can purchase equipment, hire additional staff, invest in research and development, and fund marketing campaigns.
 This helps them seize growth opportunities, increase productivity, and enhance competitiveness.

-Economic Growth and Innovation: SMEs are important drivers of economic growth and innovation.
+- Economic growth and innovation: SMEs are important drivers of economic growth and innovation.
 They foster entrepreneurship and encourage the development of new ideas, products, and services.
 Their agility and ability to adapt quickly to market demands allow them to introduce innovative solutions, challenge established practices, and promote competition, leading to overall economic advancement.

-Contribution to GDP: Although individual SMEs may have smaller turnovers compared to larger corporations, collectively, they make a significant contribution to the Gross Domestic Product (GDP) of a country.
+- Contribution to GDP: Although individual SMEs may have smaller turnovers compared to larger corporations, collectively, they make a significant contribution to the Gross Domestic Product (GDP) of a country.
 The cumulative impact of numerous SMEs across various sectors adds up to a substantial share of economic output, contributing to overall economic stability and prosperity.

-Regional Development: SMEs play a crucial role in regional and rural development.
+- Regional development: SMEs play a crucial role in regional and rural development.
 They often establish businesses in areas that are underserved by larger corporations, bringing economic activity, investment, and employment opportunities to those regions.
 This helps to reduce regional disparities, boost local economies, and improve the overall standard of living.

 Proportion of investments

-The Fund aims to select a minimum of 60% of the Fund’s invested capital to be aligned with the social and environmental characteristics.
-The Fund does not make use of derivatives to attain the environmental and social characteristics.
-The fund does not make sustainable investments and does not target alignment with the EU taxonomy.
+The Fund aims to select a minimum of 60 percent of the Fund’s invested capital to be aligned with the social and environmental characteristics.
+The Fund does not make use of derivatives to promote the environmental and social characteristics.
+The Fund does not make sustainable investments and does not target alignment with the EU Taxonomy.
+The scope of the investments is reduced through the application of the Fund’s product and sector exclusion policy as well as the geographical focus on small and mid-cap companies in the Netherlands and Germany.

 Monitoring of environmental or social characteristics

-The companies the Fund invests in should not only have strong financials, good management and comply with the regulations, but they should also continue to improve performance on their KPIs wherever possible.
-The Portfolio Manager has a long history of investing in- and supporting SME companies.
-Active portfolio management can be very effective and can have a concrete and direct impact on their policies and practices.
+The Fund has determined that an investment contributes to the social and/or environmental characteristic if it reports sufficiently on the KPIs related to the relevant characteristic.
+The companies the Fund invests in should not only have strong financials, good management and comply with the regulations, but they should also improve performance on their KPIs wherever possible.
+The Fund’s portfolio managers have a long history of investing in and supporting SMEs.
+Active portfolio management can be very effective and can have a concrete and direct impact on the SMEs’ policies and practices.

 Data sources and processing